Gunsmoke: Return to Dodge: Production

 Although it is supposed to be set in the wilds of Kansas, it was filmed in Alberta, Canada.

 Ken Curtis, who played Festus on the series, turned the project down in the wake of being offered far less compensation than Amanda Blake.

 Blake returned to the role of Miss Kitty after having left Gunsmoke prior to the original series' 20th and final season.
 This was her last appearance in the role.
+She died less than two years after the original release.

 Arness initially wanted to play the part of Jake Flagg, considering it the lead role of the film in a first draft of the script, according to producer John Mantley.

 Reception

 The film ranked second in its time-slot, with a 16.6/31 rating/share, and ranked 28th out of 68 programs airing that week.